bybatkhuu/module-python-utils/docs/README.md

 # Introduction

-'potato_utils' is collection of simple useful utils package for python.
+'potato_util' is collection of simple useful utils package for python.

 ## ✨ Features